 "We should be very clear: tax evasion is illegal, you can be prosecuted for that, you can go to prison.

 "Tax avoidance is, in these cases, these very aggressive tax avoidance schemes, they are wrong and we should really persuade people not to do them, and that's why we have these court cases where the court looks at whether a scheme is more about avoiding tax than anything else.

 "The court was very clear in this case."

 But asked whether he agreed with Mrs Hodge that Barlow should consider returning his OBE, Mr Cameron said: "I don't think that is necessary, frankly.

 "Gary Barlow has done a huge amount for the country, he's raised money for charity, he has done very well for Children in Need.
 The OBE was in respect of that work and what he has done.

-"Clearly this scheme was wrong and it is right that they're going to have to pay back the money."'Abuse of the system'
+"Clearly this scheme was wrong and it is right that they're going to have to pay back the money."